 With the help of small business software like Fluidly, you can more effectively track your comings and goings, as well as what you have in terms of real cash at any given time.

-You’re Waiting Too Long for Money to Come in
+You’re Waiting Too Long for Money To Come in

 This is a very common, perhaps even universal, issue for those businesses that accept invoices.
 If you’re waiting weeks, even months, for invoices to come in, then you need to get comfortable with stirring your clients into action.
 It’s the best way to avoid cash flow problems as you go forward with your small business.

 Setting deadlines on contracts and invoices, sending reminders, and tracking invoice payments can increase your profits by making sure that you’re getting more of the money that you’re owed, on time.